-There are lots of reasons why you might have to put your career on pause for a while, whether it’s bringing up kids, taking care of elderly relatives or just pursuing a personal passion such as travel.
+There are many reasons why you might have to put your career on pause for a while, whether it’s bringing up kids, taking care of elderly relatives, or just pursuing a personal passion such as travel.
 And that means relaunching your career is increasingly a rite of passage.

 Update your CV

 Polishing your CV is an opportunity to think about your new career plan and to remind yourself of your skills.
-But you’ll need to address the gaps, and experts say you have two options.
+But you’ll need to address the gaps; experts say you have two options.

 Reconnect with your old colleagues and contacts

 Many of the best job leads come from personal connections, so don’t just scour the online ads – contact everyone you know and tell them you’re relaunching your career and looking for a new position.

 Don’t worry that people might think you are out of touch: you’re more likely to find getting in touch with former colleagues restores your professional self-image.
 As Cohen says, “People’s view of you is frozen in time.
 They only remember you as you were – it’s a great confidence boost.”

 Some industries move fast, and your knowledge can quickly become obsolete.
 Cohen says many employers are concerned about the IT skills of returners, so a college course can help ensure you have all the tricks and tips you need.

 Both the government and the private sector are now offering return-to-work programmes – dedicated opportunities for people coming back from career breaks where they can refresh their skills and ease back into the workforce.
 You can also download a detailed “Returner Toolkit’ from gov.uk, designed to help those who have had a career break for 12 months or more.

 If you’re returning from parental leave, you might be unable to resume the same schedule as before you had a family.
 Luckily, employers are increasingly aware that flexible working helps attract a broader range of talent.